If a collection account appears on your credit report from Phoenix Financial Services you’ll need to do what you can to get the account settled.

-If you do have a collection account, or if you are contacted by Phoenix Financial Services, don’t ignore it.
+If you do have a collection account, or if you are contacted by them, don’t ignore it.

 Even if you think you don’t owe the debt, you’ll still need to do whatever is necessary to clear up the account.

-This will require a series of steps if you decide you want to deal with Phoenix Financial Services on your own.
+This will require a series of steps if you decide you want to deal with them on your own.

 We will list those steps in this article, and make necessary recommendations to get professional help should that become necessary.